JaagaStartup/JaagaStartup.github.io/pages/cowork.md

 permalink: "/cowork/"
 ---

-> We solve problems and build better ventures through skill sharing and co-creation
+It's pretty simple really.
+We are a friendly, collaborative bunch that works together.
+We are all solving problems and attempting to do that better by sharing skills and knowledge with each other.
+We keep prices low and spirits high so that we can bootstrap longer!

 <div class="small-12 text-center columns">
 <a class="button large radius alert" href="/cowork/apply/">Join us!</a>